Qarik-Group/concourse-tutorial/README.md

 In the spirit of declaring absolutely everything you do to get absolutely the same result every time, the `fly` CLI requires that you specify the target API for every `fly` request.

-First, alias it with a name `tutorial` (this name is used by all the tutorial wrapper scripts):
+First, alias it with a name `tutorial` (this name is used by all the tutorial task scripts):

 ```
 fly --target tutorial login  --concourse-url http://192.168.100.4:8080